clEsperanto/pyclesperanto/docs/source/documentation/api.rst

 Core functions
 ==============

-Collection of functions explore and select system devices (e.g. GPUs) and initialize a device to work with.
+Collection of functions to explore and select system devices (e.g. GPUs) and initialize a device to work with.

 .. automodule:: pyclesperanto._core
     :members: